yuantailing/cgservice/README.md

 1. Create a database and db user, and then config cgserver to the correct database.
 1. Configure GitHub OAuth for cgserver.
 1. The default svn admin password is unsafe, please login to svn and change it.
+1. Configure GitHub OAuth and initialize database for download.
 1. Letsencrypt domain name is not properly configured, so it's failed to issue SSL certificates.
 1. Edit apache2 (and netredirect) *\*-le-ssl.conf* to use SSL, and edit HTTP configs to redirect to HTTPS.
 1. Edit *.env* to force vsftpd to use SSL connections.